Cautious Optimism: A Meta-Algorithm for Near-Constant Regret in General Games: Introduction

 \subsection{Contributions and Techniques}

-In this paper, we introduce Cautious Optimism, a framework (meta-algorithm) that takes an instance of the Follow-the-Regularized-Leader (\FTRL) algorithm as input and produces an accelerated no-regret learning algorithm—Cautious Optimistic \FTRL (\ours)—by adaptively regulating the pace of the underlying \FTRL method through dynamic control of the learning rate.
+In this paper, we introduce Cautious Optimism, a uncoupled framework (meta-algorithm) that takes an instance of the Follow-the-Regularized-Leader (\FTRL) algorithm as input and produces an accelerated no-regret learning algorithm—Cautious Optimistic \FTRL (\ours)—by adaptively regulating the pace of the underlying \FTRL method through dynamic control of the learning rate.

 Our work provides the first comprehensive characterization of exponentially faster regret minimization for regularized learning in general games. \ours achieves a near-optimal regret bound of $O_{\scaleto{T}{4pt}}(\log T)$ while simultaneously maintaining the optimal $O_{\scaleto{T}{4pt}}(\sqrt{T})$ regret bound in adversarial settings.
+Furthermore, \ours is the first framework that achieves near-optimal $O_{\scaleto{T}{4pt}}(\log T)$ regret through \emph{diverse self-play}, where players mix and match their choice of regularizers for \FTRL, without requiring all players to use the exact same instance of \ours.